Choosing the Best Type of Invisalign Retainer After Treatment

 Image courtesy of CA Digital, makers of the MEMOTAIN® Retainer

 This is a common question.
 Many clear aligner patients save their last set of trays, and in a pinch they can be used as retainers but only for a short period of time.
-Retainers are thicker than your clear aligner trays, so they won’t hold with the same strength and can also wear out faster if you clench your jaw or grind your teeth at night.
+Clear aligners aren't as thick as retainers, so they won’t hold with the same strength and can also wear out faster if you clench your jaw or grind your teeth at night.

-Remember: your gums and teeth are like a muscle.
+Invisalign retainers are a lifelong part of your smile journey, so plan to ask your orthodontist or provider which retainer would work best for your case.
+In most cases, patients will find that the Vivera or Essix retainers are appropriate for their needs.
+Remember: your gums and teeth are a muscle.
 After training them with clear aligners, you have to retain your results.
 Anything less would be foolish, and a wasted investment of time and money!